Five Cash Flow Mistakes that Could Sink Your Business!

 A staggering 90% of the 177 small businesses that answered our survey earlier this year said that they had invoices paid late in the last twelve months, and 32% said that was by more than a month!

-Late payment can have a serious impact on your cash flow and according to our survey the first thing to go is your own salary (22%).
-Not paying yourself has other impacts too, such as putting a strain on personal finances (33%), causing heath issues, including lack of sleep (47%) and putting a strain on personal relationships (14%), with 2% saying it caused the relationship to fail completely!
+Late payment can have a serious impact on your cash flow.
+According to our survey the first thing to go is your own salary (22%).
+Not paying yourself has other impacts too, such as putting a strain on personal finances (33%), causing health issues, including lack of sleep (47%) and putting a strain on personal relationships (14%), with 2% saying it caused the relationship to fail completely!

 Next to go is paying your suppliers on time (22%), which can make it even harder for you to do business as they withdraw credit lines or refuse to supply you at all.
 A few late payments can really damage your reputation with suppliers and mess with your credit score.

-It is well known that cash flow is king when it comes to the survivability of any small business.
+When it comes to the survivability of any small business it is well known that cash flow is king.
 A lot of small business simply go out of business because, although their profits on paper looked good, they didn’t have enough cash flow to keep them afloat in the meantime.

 I’ve spoken to many, many business owners and time and again I’ve encountered in them a crippling dislike of calling clients to chase for payment.
 They’ll email the reluctant payer until the cows come home yet do all they can to avoid picking up the phone and speaking to them!